PopovEvgeniy/fntextract/readme.txt

 Source code

-The program source code was compiled under Open Watcom.
+The program source code compiled under Open Watcom.
 But you can do it under any modern C compiler.
-Source code can be compiled for wide range operation systems, but you need create makefile or build script by yourself.
+Source code can be compiled for wide range operation systems, but you need create to makefile or build script by yourself.
 I provide only two things: compiled binary file for Windows and makefile for Linux.

 Install and uninstall under Linux

-Follow this steps:
+Follow these steps:

 1.Extract content of source code archive.
 2.Open terminal and go to source code directory.